Krylov-space anatomy and spread complexity of a disordered quantum spin chain: Introduction

-The latter decomposition yields further insight into the nature of eigenstates in the two phases.
-In the ergodic phase, eigenstate spread complexities are found to have a narrow distribution over the eigenstates.
-By contrast, in the MBL phase the distribution is broad, and its tails become heavier with increasing system size.
-Using a large-deviation analysis, we show that in the ergodic phase the infinite-time Krylov spread complexity receives contributions from almost all eigenstates, whereas in the MBL phase it is dominated by only a vanishing fraction of eigenstates -- albeit exponentially many in system size -- lying in the tails of the distribution.
-This provides a manifestation, on the Krylov chain, of rare resonances characteristic of the MBL phase~\cite{detomasi2020rare,morningstar2021avalanches,garratt2021resonances,garratt2022resonant,crowley2022constructive,ha2023manybody,colbois2024statistics,colbois2024interaction,biroli2024largedeviation,colbois2025cat,padhan2025long,miranda2025large}.
+The latter decomposition yields further insight into the nature of eigenstates in the two regime.
+In the ergodic case, eigenstate spread complexities are found to have a narrow distribution over the eigenstates.
+By contrast, in the MBL regime the distribution is broad, and its tails become heavier with increasing system size.
+Using a large-deviation analysis, we show that in the ergodic regime the infinite-time Krylov spread complexity receives contributions from almost all eigenstates, whereas in the MBL regime it is dominated by only a vanishing fraction of eigenstates -- albeit exponentially many in system size -- lying in the tails of the distribution.
+This provides a manifestation, on the Krylov chain, of rare resonances characteristic of the MBL regime~\cite{detomasi2020rare,morningstar2021avalanches,garratt2021resonances,garratt2022resonant,crowley2022constructive,ha2023manybody,colbois2024statistics,colbois2024interaction,biroli2024largedeviation,colbois2025cat,padhan2025long,miranda2025large}.

 The paper is organised as follows.
 Sec.~\ref{sec:defn} reviews briefly the definition of the Krylov spread complexity and the construction of the Krylov basis.
 In Sec.~\ref{sec:model-kc}, we specify the disordered, tilted-field Ising chain as our model of choice, and discuss its Krylov chain and its conceptual connections to the model's Fock-space graph.
-Detailed numerical results for the Krylov-space anatomy and the spread complexity, along with a phenomenological theory in the MBL phase, constitute Sec.~\ref{sec:ski-lam-n-res}.
+Detailed numerical results for the Krylov-space anatomy and the spread complexity, along with a phenomenological theory in the MBL regime, constitute Sec.~\ref{sec:ski-lam-n-res}.
 The large-deviation analysis of the statistics of the eigenstate spread complexities contributing to the infinite-time spread complexity is presented in Sec.~\ref{sec:stats-spread}.
 Some concluding remarks are given in Sec.~\ref{sec:conclusion}.